-Study the job description that you are applying for
+Study the job description for which you are applying

 “Even if we advertise for a role that has the same job title as another company, we may be seeking different candidate qualifications than they are.
 It’s important for you to read through our job description and understand exactly whether it matches what you’re seeking.”

 If interviews start with knowing your resume, then the next step is knowing the job description.
 Take a thorough look into the job description before the interview, even if you think you know it.
 This saves you from wasting time on discussing the role to have a more interesting conversation about how you can grow in it.